rad31/cmpt353-data-science-project/README.md

 spark-submit <file_name>
 ```

 The files in `src/extract` that deal with COVID data, `src/extract/extract-stay-at-home-data.py`, `src/extract/extract-infection-data.py`,`src/extract/extract-vaccine-data.py`, and `src/extract/join-covid-data.py` do not use spark.
-Neither do the files in `src/clean`.
-The command to run these scripts are:
+Neither do the scripts in `src/clean`.
+The command to run any of these scripts are:

 ```
 python3 <file_name>